norswap/norswap.github.io/.factory/posts/2017-01-25-0-music-download-miniguide.md

 [Spotify]: https://play.spotify.com
 [Deezer]: http://www.deezer.com/

 Call me old-fashioned, but I don't like to be dependent on an internet connection.
-I'm also a bit of a pirate at heart `P)`.
-So let's get started.
+So let's get started!

 ## Single Tracks